 If you want to avoid inhaling cannabis altogether, you should look into consuming cannabis orally.

-There are two different ways you can do so: edibles and tinctures.
+There are two different ways to consume cannabis this way are: edibles and tinctures.

 The big difference between edibles and other methods of consuming cannabis is the way in which your body processes .